kurt-weber/hzswitch/README.md

 8)Activate Hz Switch by checking the box next to it.
-Next to the "random symbol" a new button will appear "440Hz to 432Hz"
+Next to the "shuffle button" a new button will appear "440Hz to 432Hz"

 9)HAVE FUN!